testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 #### setBrowserUrl(String url)

-You can setBrowserUrl, so Testfairy will open the yours url for the user feedback.
+You can setBrowserUrl, so Testfairy will open your own url for user feedback (or a questionnaire etc. ).

 ```java
 FeedbackOptions feedbackOptions = new FeedbackOptions.Builder()